nicoleolv/coe379l-project3/README.md

 4. **`docker-compose.yml`**

-   Simplifies management of the Docker container.
+   Simplifies use of the Docker container.

 5. **`dataset/`**